Hawiyat Najim Park Bimmah Sinkhole Oman

 Photograph ©2015 by Brian Cohen.

-It was incredibly quiet within the sinkhole — save for an occasional echoing sound of trickling water.
+The quiet was intense within the sinkhole — save for an occasional echoing sound of trickling water.

 Photograph ©2015 by Brian Cohen.